MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/prepare-network.md

 ## Network optimization

-The following steps are optional and aren't required for Teams to be up and running.
+The following tasks are optional and aren't required for rolling out Teams.
 Use this guidance to optimize your network if you want to improve Teams performance.

 Reasons why you might want to do additional network optimization: